 This homemade kettle corn is way better than store-bought and ready in five minutes.
-You only need four simple ingredients and it’s so easy to make, you’ll be enjoying this salty sweet snack in no time!
+You only need four simple ingredients and it’s so easy to make, that you’ll be enjoying this salty-sweet snack in no time!

 We are huge popcorn lovers in our home and some of our other favorite popcorn recipes are these Gourmet Kit Kat Popcorn, Patriotic Popcorn or if we just want a quick snack, we’ll make popcorn in the microwave with a paper bag.

 As a family, we are obsessed with popcorn!
 My girls ask every night if we can have a family movie night, just so they can munch on popcorn.
 I’m not super thrilled about all the chemicals in most brands of microwave popcorn, so homemade popcorn is the way to go for our family.
 This homemade kettle corn is so addicting and delicious, and so easy to make too!

 If you’ve never had kettle corn, you’re in for a real treat.
 Growing up I always thought kettle corn and caramel corn were the same things.
 They’re not.
 Kettle corn is typically made using a large pot with oil.
 Once the popcorn pops, you sprinkle a dusting of sea salt and granulated sugar to give it that heavenly flavor.
 Once I tried it, I knew I had to have it in my life forever.

 This kettle corn recipe is super easy to make at home so we have it all the time.
 I have to say, I was a little skeptical when making this kettle corn for the first time.
 I wasn’t sure if it could really measure up to the kettle corn we’ve bought at the farmer’s market.
 It totally does, though!
 It’s sweet and salty, and perfect for those late-night snack cravings.

 How do you make Kettle Corn without burning it?